apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 `getFileStatus(FS, path)` and `open(FS, path)` may fail with a `FileNotFoundException`.

-In their favour, the atomicity of the store's PUT operations do offer their own guarantee: an newly created object is either absent or all of its data is present: the act of instantiatng the object, while potentially exhibiting create inconsistency, is atomic.
+In their favour, the atomicity of the store's PUT operations do offer their own guarantee: a newly created object is either absent or all of its data is present: the act of instantiating the object, while potentially exhibiting create inconsistency, is atomic.
 Applications may be able to use that fact to their advantage.